 The actual rates calculated for consumption tiers in the water budget rate structure recommended here are tied to the results of the COS analysis.
-Each account, excluding Bulk Water customers, pays a fixed monthly service charge consisting of a customer charge and a meter charge.
+Each account pays a fixed monthly service charge and a volumetric charge.
 A monthly water resources charge per single family equivalent (SFEs, varying by meter) is added to an account's bill.
 The water resources charge is discussed below.